Does therapy (or counselling) really have to happen weekly? Wouldn’t less frequent sessions be just as good?

 One last important point: Weekly therapy fits the financial model that many therapists rely upon.

 The average therapist has perhaps fifteen** client ‘slots’ per week.
+That’s how we earn our living and support ourselves and our family.
 That’s fifteen people’s inner worlds to hold with thoughtfulness, care, presence and emotional connection.
-If each client comes every two weeks, or every month, that’s 30 or 60 people’s inner worlds to attend to, to remember, and to deeply consider between sessions.
-(Because yes, we do spend quite a lot of time between sessions considering you and your needs).
+But if each client only comes every two weeks, or every month, then that’s going to have to be 30 or 60 people’s inner worlds to attend to, to remember, and to deeply consider between sessions.
+(Because yes, we therapists do spend quite a lot of time between sessions considering you and your needs).
 Personally, I couldn’t do that and still be the kind of attentive, effective, emotionally-attuned therapist my clients deserve to have.

 If I want to pay my bills, and look after my family and myself, and strive to be an excellent therapist for every single one of my clients, I need to see each client regularly once a week for however long we decide to work together.
 (This is not to tie anyone into therapy for longer than necessary; it doesn’t matter whether their therapy lasts for a few weeks, a few months, or even a few years).